About Us

 Kachemak Bay Family Planning Clinic is a community-supported organization that provides broad access to reproductive health care services and education in a supportive and empowering environment.

-The REC Room facilitates healthy relationships, health education, and healthy choices for youth in and around Homer.
+KBFPC's youth programs facilitate healthy relationships, health education, and healthy choices for youth in and around Homer.

 We believe that everyone deserves to feel safe and healthy in their body and relationships.